| Written by Michal Wozniakowski-Zehenter

 Having a coach watch and help out right away is extremely important during practice; they can tell people what they’re doing right or wrong and give advice on how to do better, which makes the lessons hit home and has a bigger effect on how well they'll do at work.
 Plus, these real-life practice events are perfect for growing skills like working together and talking things out properly, which is what you need for a team that knows how to stay safe.
 Tailoring training to specific related things like what a person or team needs to be better at makes sure everyone gets the most they can out of these exercises; this custom practice means all miners get training that speaks to their actual needs and goals, which really steps up the quality of how well everyone learns to be safe at work.

 Keeping miners safe at work is getting better and smarter because of another safety training equipment – real-time monitoring devices.
 Location devices based on RTLS keep an eye on trainees while they're learning.
 It gives everyone's exact location in real-time to show trainers where potential adjustments should be made.
-Using all kinds of sensors that monitor if someone's stressed and to make sure the location is safe is one, but there are also video systems to watch how trainees do the work.
+All kinds of sensors are used to monitor if someone's stressed and to make sure the location is safe, but there are also video systems to watch how trainees do the work.
 What's great about this is how much the training can be made right for each person.
 If someone's edging face-first into trouble, maybe they can't handle gear just right under stress, the trainer can reconfigure things so they get better quickly and sure; tailoring instruction like this means miners learn faster and build solid confidence in what they're doing (learn more about blasting safety).

-This technological approach doesn't help because it's custom -- it lifts how good the training is and makes sure everyone’s following the rules on safety.
-All the data picked up by monitoring makes certain that training stays up with what the mining business needs, and all of the data goes right back into tweaking the training, making it even more efficient every time.
+This technological approach doesn't help because it's custom -- it lifts how good the training is and ensures everyone follows the rules on safety.
+All the data picked up by monitoring makes certain that training stays up with what the mining business needs and all of the data goes right back into tweaking the training, making it even more efficient every time.
 Personalized feedback and recognition based on their performance can further motivate them, making the training more interactive and rewarding.
-This tailor-made and data-driven training approach not only improves safety skills but also aligns with the mining industry's evolving needs.
+This tailor-made and data-driven training approach improves safety skills and aligns with the mining industry's evolving needs.

 What safety training equipment is most popular in mining?